amykble/vanilla-javascript-todo-list/README.md

 This app could easily be built on, which I might do in the future.
 You could easily add local storage support, more animations, the ability to reorder the list items, multiple lists, and so on.

+## Upcoming Commits

+- Responsive design
+- Do not allow " " space todos

 <p>Created with html, css, and vanilla javascript by <a href="https://www.amykble.dev" target="_blank" rel="noopener">Amy Keable</a></p>